 - Pursue your interests in a campus club.
 Or start your own!
 With a passion for aviation, Mechanical Engineering student Blago Hristovski founded the UBCO Aero Club, which is building a remote fixed-wing aircraft for international competition.

 - Learn from expert engineers and mentors.
 As an Electrical Engineering student, Xian Jin learned to be available and accessible from the example set by his professor, Jonathan Holzman.
-Now a PhD student, Jin has taught Linear Circuit Theory and helped establish two research labs at UBC Okanagan.
+Jin taught Linear Circuit Theory, helped establish two research labs at UBC Okanagan, and is now a postdoctoral fellow.

 Undergraduate Research in Engineering